-👋 I am an Assistant Professor in the Computer Science Department at Boise State University.
+👋 I am an Assistant Professor in the Computer Science Department at Boise State University, directing the Machine Intelligence and Data (MIND) Lab.
 Previously, I was a Postdoctoral Scholar in the Paul G. Allen School of Computer Science and Engineering at the University of Washington.
 I earned my PhD in Computer and Information Science and Engineering from Syracuse University.
 I was recognized as a Rising Star in EECS by MIT (2024) and in Data Science by UCSD, UChicago, and Stanford (2024).

 <aside>

-CALL FOR PAPERS - The special issue “Explainable AI and Network Science for Social Systems and Collective Intelligence” in Information Processing & Management (impact factor: 6.9) is now accepting submissions (deadline: March 31, 2027).
+CALL FOR PAPERS - The special issue “Explainable AI and Network Science for Social Systems and Collective Intelligence” in Information Processing & Management (impact factor: 6.9) is now accepting submissions.
 More details are available here.

 </aside>